 Before putting away the Easter eggs, the boys and I whipped up these simple DIY bath bombs.
-Those Easter eggs that collect dust in our closets can be out to good use any time of year.
+With simple and clean ingredients, most kids can make these DIY bath bombs with just a bit of supervision from adults.
+Those Easter eggs that collect dust in our closets can be put to good use any time of year.

 You’ve probably already put away all the Easter decor and baskets.
 Even so, you can always dig them back out because they’re the perfect size and shape to make fun bath bombs with the kids.